chrisb86/ngineerx/README.md

  [-u PHP_USER]    User that should be used for PHP
- [-f FLAVOUR]     Flavour that should be used to create a site [-c]             Only create certificates without directory structure delete          Delete a site
+ [-f FLAVOUR]     Flavour that should be used to create a site [-c]             Only create certificates without directory structure [-p]             Create a site wothout a PHP handler. delete          Delete a site
  -d DOMAIN        Main domain of a site that should be deleted enable          Enable a site in nginx